The Under-Engaged BrainAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

 My response?
 Let’s engage our brains with some critical thinking.

-- Spend those two or more saved hours calling your clients to see if the product or service you recently completed was OK.
+- Have your receptionist spend those two or more saved hours calling your clients to see if the product or service you recently completed was OK.

-- Research you competitors’ websites for comparable services to enhance your own.
+- Research your competitors’ websites for comparable services to enhance your own.

 - Conduct customer surveys to find and address your weak points and emphasize your strengths.